Summative Evaluation

 Since ENG 890 is a 3-credit course, the tuition fee is the same as the current 3-credit graduate course tuition fee.
 For the professional paper portion the following semester, the student must pay the current faculty advisor and reader fee, along with the graduation fee.

-All M.A. in Philosophy students and all M.A. in Pastoral Studies students must take the Current Format Comprehensive Exam unless granted permission to write a thesis (see below).
-M.A. in Theology students enrolled before the Fall 2019 semester may opt to take the Current Format Comp exam instead of ENG 890.
+All M.A. in Philosophy students enrolled in their program prior to the Fall 2025 semester and all M.A. in Pastoral Studies students must take the Old Format Comprehensive Exam unless granted permission to write a thesis (see below).

-Students may take the Current Format Comprehensive Exam concurrently with the student’s final semester of coursework or within two semesters of completing all coursework.
+Students may take the Old Format Comprehensive Exam concurrently with the student’s final semester of coursework or within two semesters of completing all coursework.

-The Current Format Comprehensive Exam is a non-credit.
+The Old Format Comprehensive Exam for MA Philosophy and Pastoral Studies is a non-credit course.
 There is no instructor-led review.
 Students must apply knowledge learned throughout their course of studies.
 Therefore, students should review past course syllabi and notes as a refresher on important points and topics.

-The fee for the Current Format Comprehensive exam pays the exam fee and graduation fee.
+The fee for the Old Format Comprehensive exam pays the exam fee and graduation fee.

-3) When the student is ready to take the exam, the student will open the appropriate exam reading in the Populi Comp Exam Resource.
-Opening the reading begins the student’s 3 ½ hour timelimit.
+- When the student is ready to take the exam, the student will open the appropriate exam reading in the Populi Comp Exam Resource.
+Opening the reading begins the student’s 3 ½ hour time limit.
 The exam is open-book.
 Students must cite appropriate and relevant scholarly sources in their responses.

 For online students, the one-hour oral exam uses an online conferencing number, which only requires the student to call a teleconference phone number.
 The student does not need to use a computer for the oral exam.
 On-campus students may take the oral exam on-campus if the faculty members are also located on-campus.